The Antique Jewellery Company

 Materials & Techniques

-Jewellery from the Edwardian era is delicate, pretty and well made by expert craftsmen using valuable, long-lasting materials such as platinum and diamonds.
+Edwardian jewellery is delicate, pretty, and well-made by expert craftsmen using valuable, long-lasting materials such as platinum and diamonds.

 In a move against machine-made jewellery, hand-crafted jewellery was back in fashion and the style became ethereal and detailed, drawing inspiration from the 18th century.
 Traditional motifs such as bows, garlands, ribbons and lace took over.
 Edwardian fashionistas particularly loved the intricate style of these delicate-looking pieces.